Bank Statement – An Overview

 A bank statement is a detailed summary of the income and expenditure related to your Current or Saving Account and is prepared by your bank every month.
 A bank statement allows you to track your spending and monitor any suspicious activity in your account.
 It also helps you analyse your spending patterns so that you can make prudent financial choices.
 Typically, banks send monthly statements to account holders on a particular date.
 But you can also generate your statement online via net banking or collect a physical copy from the bank.

-Features & Benefits of Bank Statement
+Features of a Bank Statement

 What Does a Bank Statement Contain?